 Adaptability

 Roof rats adapt well to new environments and are very intelligent.
 They notice when something new is placed in their living area and will avoid it, a behavior known as neophobia.
-They can purposely set off a mouse trap while stealing the bait and evading capture.
+They can purposely set off a rat trap while stealing the bait and evading capture.
 All their senses are keen, and they use them to find food, protect themselves, escape predators, travel to new places, and reproduce.
 Roof rats use their long tails for balance.

 Social Behavior